CodeYourFuture/CYF-Group-Projects/README.md

 - Replace the information in the `Payments` component with the data in `/data/payments.js`.
 When completed you should see 5 payments.
 - Make "???" in the payments table show the total of all payments in GBP.

-> _Hint: As a group, decide what pieces of data will be state and which components will need to use them._

 ## Stretch goals

 - Add a "Make Payment" button to the "Calculate Payment" form.
 When a payment is made, it should appear in the payments table and the balance should be updated.